-- 73. If the President vetoes tax legislation, Congress: - A. cannot override the President's veto. - B. can override the President's veto with a 50 percent positive vote in the House and Senate. - C. can override the President's veto with a 2/3rd positive vote in the House and Senate. - D. can override the President's veto with a 75 percent positive vote in the House and Senate. - E. None of the above.
+- 73) If the President vetoes tax legislation, Congress: - A) can override the President's veto with a 50 percent positive vote in the House and Senate. - B) can override the President's veto with a 2/3 positive vote in the House and Senate. - C) cannot override the President's veto. - D) can override the President's veto with a 75 percent positive vote in the House and Senate. - E) None of the choices are correct.